usbman01/WCH-8-Bit-x51-controllers/README.md

  2. by LJMP 0x3800

 Both ways behave almost identical exept some commands will only work if the loader is called by hardware contition.
 In fact it looks like at power on the CPU jumps to 0x3800 rather than to 0x0000.
+On new chips with no firmware at 0x000 the the bootloader starts automaically without any user action.
 In the wild at least 3 different bootloaders have been seen.

 v1.1: